I previously wrote an article about 8 tips to compassionate leadership and will link it for you HERE. https://wp.me/p9UfPQ-10o

 Westernized mindfulness has yielded many positive findings, and practitioners, studies, and patients have been found to cope with pain, stress, emotional exhaustion, and other factors influencing stress and overall health as measured through various questionnaires and brain imaging scans.
 Further than having a broader awareness, mindful individuals are more creative and are more likely to find innovative solutions to complex problems.
 The studies have shown that mindfulness helps people handle multiple tasks more effectively, so we know that mindfulness is not just another new age scam but serious science!

 By being in a mindful state regarding decision making, you can see the depth of the issues you face more clearly and shift your attention more quickly to what is most needed.
-The ability to shift your attention quickly and respond suitably is essential to good decision making.
+The ability to shift your attention quickly and respond suitably is essential to good decision-making.

 2. A lot of us go about our daily business mind-less-ley.
-Mindfulness helps decision making by developing observation by attending to sensations, thoughts, and feelings, creating an acute awareness of the self, others.
+Mindfulness helps decision-making by developing observation by attending to sensations, thoughts, and feelings, creating an acute awareness of the self, others.
 We become more keenly aware of the environment and the developing changes, which gives us the stimulus to make the right decisions.

 3. I am a procrastinator and have found that mindfulness helps decision making by giving us how to spring into action with awareness.
 The awareness of the details of one’s actions is an excellent plus because you are not overtaken by distractions but can remain focused.

-4. Mindfulness helps decision making by putting into thought-forms descriptions of what is really going on effectively.
+4. Mindfulness helps decision-making by putting into thought-forms descriptions of what is really going on effectively.
 When you are mindful, you become aware of your thought process better and, therefore, develop the ability to correctly ascertain and convey core and peripheral observations.

 5. Being highly sensitive, most of my life, I had got into trouble by reacting to a situation immediately, and usually, it was to my detriment and of others.
-However, I have found that mindfulness helps decision making by giving you the ability to perceive your inner emotions and others without having to react to them – Knee jerk reactions are gone forever (that’s the goal)!
+However, I have found that mindfulness helps decision-making by giving you the ability to perceive your inner emotions and others without having to react to them – Knee jerk reactions are gone forever (that’s the goal)!

-I hope that these five reasons that mindfulness helps you to make good, solid decisions is a help to you.
+I hope that these five reasons that mindfulness helps you to make good, solid decisions are a help to you.
 I am not implying that you will never make a wrong decision- of course, you will – you are only human after all!
 However, being mindful will significantly improve your chances of making stress-free choices that work to grow your business and your life!

-A true leader brings their best selves to work every day.
+True leadership brings their best selves to work every day.
 My new course will bring out the leader in you by learning to work through stressful situations.
 Find out how by sighing up for my NEW Course is Live on Udemy.
 Mindfulness Masterclass for Stress Relief – click here for all the details. www.moonrosemindfulness.com.

 Thank you for visiting me here; I hope this post was helpful to you.
 If it was, please follow this blog, you’ll find a button on the lower bottom right and leave a comment with any questions or prayer requests.